X

 Q: I am interested in a well built (already had an inspection) round home.
 I have 70 percent for a down payment and still cannot find financing for the remaining 30 percent.
 Any advice?
 Thank you so much!

 A: Finding financing for a unique home can be a challenge!
-We haven't got a specific suggestion for a lender or a financing avenue to explore, but there is an industry guide with a lookup tool that might help.
+We can't offer a specific suggestion for a lender or a financing avenue to explore, but there is an industry guide with a lookup tool that might help.

 How it works